m-123132/maureento8888/README.md

 <br>

-<p>As a self-taught advocate, I am adaptable and easily know my learning strategies.
-In giving back, here's some sources that have contributed to my success:</p>
+<p>Being self-taught has made me adaptable and tenacious.
+In giving back, here's some sources that have contributed to my learning:</p>

 <ul>
   <li>Nuxt: <a href="https://github.com/debs-obrien">Debbie O'Brien</a>'s <a href="https://youtube.com/c/DebbieOBrien">YouTube</a></li>